Services & Programs

 Appointment Drives

 Volunteers provide drives to medical and other appointments in the Greater Victoria area.
 We can accommodate walkers.
-Clients who use wheel chairs must be able to transfer independently.

 Income Tax Filing